1. Management Myths:

 Reality: people who were working must spend time educating the newcomers.

-d.
-If I decide to outsource the software project to a third party, I can just relax and let that firm build it.
+I decide to outsource the software project to a third party, I can just relax

 Reality: If an organization does not understand how to manage and control software projects internally, it will invariably struggle when it outsources software projects.